aaronshikh/portfolio/README.md

 with a passion for analyzing, modeling, and explaining things.**

 Welcome to my data science portfolio!
-Here you'll find a selection of projects I've completed that showcase my skills in statistical modeling, machine learning, and data visualization.
+Here you'll find a selection of projects I've completed that showcase my skills.

 Each project includes a detailed README file that explains the goals, methodology, tools used, and results in greater depth.
 Feel free to explore and dive into anything that interests you!